Concrete Removal Contractor in Central Florida

 The difficulty of concrete removal depends on several factors: thickness of the concrete, presence of reinforcing steel (rebar or wire mesh), accessibility for equipment, and proximity to structures or utilities that must be protected.

-In most cases, concrete removal in Hillsborough County does not require a permit unless it's part of a larger demolition project.
-However, replacing concrete with new construction may require permits.
-Bayside Construction can advise on permit requirements for your specific project.
+In most Central Florida counties, concrete removal alone is exempt under Florida Building Code §105.2 (work exempt from permits) unless it's part of a larger demolition project.
+However, replacing concrete with new construction requires permits per §105.1.
+Bayside Construction can advise on permit requirements for your specific project in Hillsborough, Pinellas, Pasco, Polk, or Manatee County.

 Types of Concrete We Remove